DMovies - Your platform for thought-provoking cinema

 Last Summer (L’Été Dernier)

-#MeToo's number one enemy challenges the immorality of the patriarchy by putting an immoral female in a position of power, in an anti-erotic drama - Catherine Breillat showcases her new creation in the 67th BFI London Film Festival
+#MeToo's number one enemy challenges the immorality of the patriarchy by putting an immoral female in a position of power, in an anti-erotic drama - Catherine Breillat's new creation is on VoD on Thursday, May 2nd

 You wouldn’t expect a traditional romance from the woman who (un)famously said “actors are prostitutes actors because they play other people’s feelings” and signed a letter in favour of “men’s right to hit on women”.
 The unapologetic 74-year-old French director thrives on controversy.
 It is refreshing that a talented female filmmaker should challenge the doctrine of infallibility of the anti-rape campaign born in the US just six years ago. a movement that reshaped cinema practices across the globe.
 Last Summer is exactly what you would expect from Breillat: a middle finger to those who see women as victims.
 It works, if only partly.